 For all Design graduate programs within the Department of Dramatic Arts, you must be admitted both by the department’s graduate admissions committee and by the admissions office of the graduate school.
 Occasionally very talented applicants are not admitted if their undergraduate grades do not meet minimum graduate admissions standards.

-Your first step is to schedule an interview/portfolio review with Tim Brown, professor of scenic design.
+Your first step is to schedule an interview/portfolio review with Alexander Woodward, Professor of Scenic Design.
 If you receive a “call back” at one of the U/RTA auditions sites, this interview will take place at that time.
 However, you are welcome to call the department (860-486-2281) to schedule an on-campus interview at a mutually convenient time.

-The second step is to submit a personal letter of application plus all letters of recommendation and test scores directly to Professor Tim Brown, Department of Dramatic Arts Unit 1127, Storrs, CT, 06269-1127.
+The second step is to submit a personal letter of application plus all letters of recommendation and test scores directly to Professor Alexander Woodward, Department of Dramatic Arts Unit 1127, Storrs, CT, 06269-1127.

 Again, to schedule an interview/portfolio review appointment with the Department, or if you have any questions, please call (860) 486-2281 or email email@example.com